The Changing Nature of Organizations, Work, and Workplace

 Denver Federal Center, Denver, Colorado.
 Owner: U.S. General Services Administration (GSA)

-Daylit entry space in the GSA building at the Denver Federal Center
+Daylit entry space in the GSA office building at the Denver Federal Center

 Photo 1.
 The new daylit entry space in the GSA building at the Denver Federal Center creates not only a positive impression, but also a central social space where associates frequently encounter one another on their way to different areas in the building.